AndrusAsumets/supershy-client/README.md

 NODE_RECYCLE_INTERVAL_SEC=How often you would like to recycle the exit nodes in seconds, defaults to 1800.

 NODE_RESERVE_COUNT=The number of fresh VPS nodes you like to have for backup, defaults to 1.
+Whenever possible, the application will try to avoid reconnecting to a Node.
+The higher the reserve count for Nodes is, the less likelier it is to happen.
 You can disable the whole rotation progress by setting this value to 0 (and always keep connecting to the same original node), however that would kind of defeat the whole purpose of this project.